nish03/FFS/README.md

 # License
-This Software is licensed under the MIT license.
+This software is licensed under the MIT license.